 Here’s a quick roundup of supplies for selling on Poshmark.
 I’m going to list several options for a couple different budgets and you’ll find totals at the bottom of the page – I hope you find some info here that helps you!

-Disclaimer: There are affiliate links in this post.
+Disclaimer: There are affiliate links in this post, so I receive a small commission from purchases made through them.
+This helps me keep my blog running, so thank you!
 I wouldn’t recommend anything on this blog unless I’d use it myself.

 If you’ve made 10+ sales and you’re ready to scale this thing and run with it, read on.
 This is the set of tools to take professional photos and securely pack and ship products to my customers.
 Some of these items you probably have laying around already.
 Some you probably don’t!
 Let’s get started.